comingkms/MicrobioAMR/README.md

 ## System requirements

-MAMR has been developed and tested under a Linux environment.It requires certain tools and database in order to be installed and used:
+MAMR was developed and tested in Ubuntu 22.04 under Python v3.10.
+It requires the installation and utilization of specific tools and databases.
 + Tool or pipleine:
 + [emu](https://github.com/treangenlab/emu)<sup>1</sup>
 + [fastp](https://github.com/OpenGene/fastp)<sup>2</sup>